dkaczor/github-repositories-explorer/README.md

 ## Launching application:

 1. Get your own GitHubToken.
-If you do not have one, please follow [this instruction](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line).
-Please take into consideration that this solution is used only for this task usage.
+If you do not have one, please follow [this instruction](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line). __Please take into consideration that this solution is used only for this task usage__.
 2. In root folder of application you will find `.env.template`.
 Fill `REACT_APP_API_TOKEN` with your token.
 Then save file as: `.env`.
 Remove `.env.template`.
 3. Run `npm install` to install required node_modules.
 4. After instalation run `npm start` to run application.